-- Use of buoys to mark the Seagreen site as per NLB consultation; - Charting of the structures (including OSPs) during all phases; - Marine Coordination including site monitoring; - Where identified as necessary via risk assessment, provision of a guard vessel(s); and - Promulgation of information (e.g., Notice to Mariners, Kingfisher bulletins, weekly Notices of Operations, etc.).
+- Use of buoys to mark the Seagreen site as per NLB consultation; - Charting of the structures during all phases; - Marine Coordination including site monitoring; - Where identified as necessary via risk assessment, provision of a guard vessel(s); - Provision of OFLOs on main construction vessels, where appropriate; and - Promulgation of information (e.g., Notice to Mariners, Kingfisher bulletins, weekly Notices of Operations, etc.).

-9.2 Reduction in Allision Risk
+9.3 Reduction in Allision Risk

-During the construction phase (i.e., prior to operational mitigations becoming active), the OSPs pose an allision risk to passing traffic, particularly earlier in the construction phase when mariners may be less aware of the Seagreen Project and the associated construction activities.
-This is of particular pertinence for the first OSP, given its foundation is being installed prior to other works commencing.
+During the construction phase (i.e., prior to operational mitigations becoming active), the WTGs pose an allision risk to passing traffic, particularly earlier in the construction phase when mariners may be less aware of the Seagreen Project and the associated construction activities.

-It is also noted that during construction, the operational lighting and marking scheme will not yet be commissioned.
-As per Section 9.1, the presence of construction vessels as well as the OSPs themselves are anticipated to encourage mariners to pass at a safe distance.
+It is also noted that during construction, the full operational lighting and marking scheme will not yet be commissioned.
+As per Section 9.2, the presence of construction vessels as well as the WTGs themselves are anticipated to encourage mariners to pass at a safe distance.
 However, the use of mandatory 500m safety zones around structures where construction is ongoing (or 50m for partially complete / pre commissioned structures) will make it clear which areas should be avoided to minimise allision risk.